Arc4d3-G/Java-Library-Management-System/README.md

 - Add new members to the library records by providing the member's name and Email.
 - View all recorded books & registered members in an easy to understand table format.
 - Check in/out books by associating the book with a registered member, which is reflected in their record.
-- Search for recorded books by tile or author.
+- Search for recorded books by title or author.
-- Search for recorded members by name or Email.
+- Search for recorded members by name or email.

 # How to Use